Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

 Minoxidil also increases blood flow to your scalp, which can stimulate hair growth.
-In fact, a 2019 review of minoxidil found that it improved hair growth in those who suffer from pattern hair loss.
+In fact, a 2019 review published in Drug Design, Development and Therapy of minoxidil found that it improved hair growth in those who suffer from pattern hair loss.

 Finasteride and minoxidil work perfectly well on their own, but can be really effective when used together.

-One study found that 94.1 percent of men dealing with hair loss showed an improvement in hair growth when taking both medications.
+One study published by Dermatologic Therapy found that 94.1 percent of men dealing with hair loss showed an improvement in hair growth when taking both medications.

 In the study, this was compared to 80.5 percent who saw an improvement using just finasteride and 50 percent who saw an improvement using only minoxidil.

 The Hims Hair Power Pack offers you the chance to try both.

 Another option to treat cases of hair loss or promote regrowth is to use a shampoo specifically made to thicken hair and stimulate growth.

 When an International Journal of Immunopathology and Pharmacology study compared finasteride and saw palmetto to see how they performed in encouraging hair regrowth, finasteride was found to be most effective, but saw palmetto also seemed to help.